radian-software/straight.el/README.md

 modified.
 To learn more, see the documentation on [configuring the installation of straight.el][straight.el-recipe].

+You should remove any code that relates to `package.el`; for example, references to `package-initialize`, `package-archives`, and (if you're using [`use-package`][use-package]) `:ensure` or `use-package-always-ensure`.
+While it is technically possible to use both `package.el` and `straight.el` at the same time, there is no real reason to, and it might result in oddities like packages getting loaded more than once.

 #### Debugging

 On macOS, you may receive an error: